ideumi/depthfinder/README.md

 ## Known Issues

-- Window resizing logic does not trigger when and dialog is open, only after it is closed
+- Window resizing logic does not trigger when a dialog is opened, only after it is closed
-	- This is intentional for now and is probably a bigger refactor, not sure if this is worth yet
+	- This is intentional for now

-		- boxflinger would need to support (?)
+- constants.chh: `COPYCHUNKSIZE`: works fine on my hardware, but will maybe block more when copying files on slower or different types of hardware	(e.g. HDD drives)

-- constants.chh: `COPYCHUNKSIZE`: works fine on my hardware, but will likely block more when copying files on slower or different type of hardware
+	- Non issue in practice but perhaps a UX thing
 	- I'll maybe have the actual copying in an actor at some point so the UI refresh isn't bound to fwrite blocking

 ## License

-`depthfinder` is licensed under the 2-Clause BSD License.
+depthfinder is licensed under the 2-Clause BSD License.
 See `LICENCE.txt`.